zhzh1999/battery-capacity-prediction/README.md

 Visualize 500 training data:

-From the above analysis chart, we can see that

-Q1: There is an abnormal value, the voltage is over 200;

-Checking the table, we can see that the data in item 268 is abnormal: remove the abnormal data; and display it visually;

-Q2: Initial voltage abnormality: The voltage value at the first moment is greater than 2.2v: Screening:

-Visual display:

-Q3: When the voltage is lower than 1.8V, no sampling is performed, which is not in line with objective laws if you want to fit the curve.

-So we can sample the data 10 hours ago, when the voltage value is 1.8v, according to the slope at that moment to get the value at the next moment.
-Or we can re-interpolate according to the regression model;

-400 data visualizations:

-Why do most data have a significant turning point in the second hour?

-It can be clearly seen from the figure that for a normal battery, the discharge slope is relatively stable; for an abnormal battery, the initial voltage is lower, but the discharge slope is larger; this is in line with the real physical laws.

-The first 100 cases of data:

-Q5: Some data at the later moment is higher than that at the previous moment;

-Need to be screened out; these data are equivalent to noise data and will affect the training of the model.
-The higher the quality of the training data, the better the performance of the model.

-The first 50 cases of normal data:

-Abnormal battery voltage data:

-Q6: The data changes dramatically and does not change when it is below 1.8V.

-40 test data:

-Q: Is the slope of the unqualified battery below 1.8v the real value?

-Therefore, the accuracy of the predicted value of the data after 7 hours is not that great, and the focus is on the accuracy of the voltage value at the 10th hour.

-And in line with the principle of not letting go of the wrong ones, when it is very close to 1.8, it may also be judged as unqualified.

-In fact, the test data here is lower than 1.8, or around 1.8, and it is also filled in manually , which does not conform to the actual rules .

 1.3 Data preprocessing:

 1 Delete the data whose later moment is higher than the previous moment:

 Before and after deletion:

-Check: There are the following data:

-[12, 12, 105, 106, 154, 154, 275, 275, 276, 276, 277, 309, 334, 334, 336, 337, 338, 338, 357, 358, 359, 360, 397, 411, 412, 414, 415, 415, 436, 453]

-30

-[3, 8, 2, 2, 3, 7, 2, 5, 2, 5, 2, 1, 1, 6, 1, 1, 6, 10, 1, 1, 1, 1, 10, 1, 1, 1, 1, 3, 1, 1]

-30

-2 For the voltage that hovered around 1.8 before 10 hours, the training data was regressed and interpolated:

-For the voltage that hovered around 1.8 before 10 hours, regression interpolation was performed and the minimum value was 0;